Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # Importing a server component into client component is one pattern that is not supported in the Next.js.
 However, there is a work around, instead of nesting server components in the client component we can pass it as a prop to the client component, a common pattern is to use the react children prop to create a slot in your client component.
 This is supported and recommended pattern when interleaving server and client components.

 # As far as the client component is concerned it doesn't know that children is a server component all it needs to make sure of is render a placeholder for the children prop to be slotted in which is in this case is a server component.
 We are not limited to the children prop and we can use any prop on the client component.

+## Section 3 - Data Fetching in Next.js

+## Lec 62 - Data Fetching (2:11)

+# Data Fetching in App Router

+# Up until now our routes and components have featured hardcoded content however in real world enterprise applications data typically comes external sources.

+# Next.js's App Router uses the React Server Component (RSC) architecture, which allows us to fetch data using either server components or client components.
+It's advantageous to fetch data using server components, as they have direct access to server-side resources such as databases or file systems.
+This not only taps into the server's computational power and proximity to data sources for efficient data fetching and rendering but also minimizes the need for client-side processing.

+# In this section, we will explore data fetching techniques using both server and client components in Next.js

+# Server components support various configurations for caching, revalidating, and optimizing data fetching.

+# On the client side, data fetching is typically managed through third-party libraries such as `TanStack Query` which offers its own robust APIs.